ietf-wg-ohai/oblivious-http/draft-ietf-ohai-ohttp.md

 clients makes to the oblivious target resource, this diverges from typical HTTP assumptions about the use of a connection (see {{Section 3.3 of HTTP}}) in that the request and response are encapsulated rather than sent over a connection.
-The oblivious proxy resource and the oblivious request resource also act as HTTP clients toward the oblivious request resource and oblivious target resource respectively.
+The oblivious proxy resource and the oblivious encapsulation resource also act as HTTP clients toward the oblivious encapsulation resource and oblivious target resource respectively.

-The oblivious proxy resource interacts with the oblivious request resource as an HTTP client by constructing a request using the same restrictions as the client request, except that the target URI is the oblivious request resource.
+The oblivious proxy resource interacts with the oblivious encapsulation resource as an HTTP client by constructing a request using the same restrictions as the client request, except that the target URI is the oblivious encapsulation resource.
 The content of this request is copied from the client.
 The oblivious proxy resource MUST NOT add information to the request without the client being aware of the type of information that might be added; see
 {{proxy-responsibilities}} for more information on proxy responsibilities.

-When a response is received from the oblivious request resource, the oblivious proxy resource forwards the response according to the rules of an HTTP proxy;
-see {{Section 7.6 of HTTP}}.
+When a response is received from the oblivious encapsulation resource, the oblivious proxy resource forwards the response according to the rules of an HTTP proxy; see {{Section 7.6 of HTTP}}.

-An oblivious request resource, if it receives any response from the oblivious target resource, sends a single 200 response containing the encapsulated response.
+An oblivious encapsulation resource, if it receives any response from the oblivious target resource, sends a single 200 response containing the encapsulated response.
 Like the request from the client, this response MUST only contain those fields necessary to carry the encapsulated response: a 200 status code, a